The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The solution

-• Maintain a consistent brand image by applying predefined templates
+• Maintain a consistent brand image by applying predefined templates.

 For example, tools that integrate with your studio management system can batch process hundreds of visuals in minutes, saving countless hours of manual work.

-By using automation tools, a global electronics retailer reduced the time needed to produce visuals by 50%.
+By using automation tools, a global electronics retailer reduced the time needed to produce visuals for 50%.
 Standardization of templates and presets for platforms like Instagram and TikTok has freed up time for creative tasks while maintaining a consistent brand image.

 Implementation